+This article has been updated to reflect the new tax laws that went into affect.
 Rental properties are a great investment thanks to the cash flow they produce.
 Not only does a great rental property provide plenty of cash flow, but rental properties have incredible tax advantages.
-The IRSs allows most expenses associated with rental properties to be deductible or to be depreciated and you can depreciate the property as well.
+The IRS allows most expenses associated with rental properties to be deductible or depreciated, and you can depreciate the property as well.
 It is very common for a rental property to produce a profit, but thanks to depreciation, show a loss on your taxes.
+You can also deduct the interest portion of a loan on a rental property, which is another huge advantage.
+I would not buy rental properties just to save money on taxes, but they can be an awesome investment when the cash flow as well.

 Please consult an accountant for specific tax questions